codurance/site/src/_posts/2020-04-25-functional-programming-in-elixir.md

 title: Functional Programming in Elixir
 date: 2020-04-25 10:00:00 +00:00
 author: Christopher Eyre
-description: A worked example of solving a problem in Elixir, illustrating the clarity of a functional language.
+description: An iterated example of solving a problem in Elixir, illustrating the clarity of a functional language.

 image:
     src: /assets/custom/img/blog/brew-2672319_640.png